Stocks dip, oil slides and havens shine as growth nerves nag

 - Summary

-Oil prices skidded to a six-week low on concern about a supply overhang and the prospect of China, Japan and the United States dipping into their fuel reserves, with Brent futures last at $79.77, more than 8% off last month's three-year high.
+Oil prices skidded to a six-week low on concern about a supply overhang and the prospect of China and the United States dipping into their fuel reserves, with Brent futures last at $80, about 8% off last month's three-year high.

-The risk-sensitive Australian dollar also fell to a six-week trough of $0.7256.

 "We do seem to have stalled somewhat as we head into the year end," said Jun Bei Liu, a portfolio manager at Tribeca Investment Partners in Sydney.